aaronleon1/instagram-clone/README.md

 ### Current Focus
 - Sign-up form validation
-- Working to implement likes and user-specific post deletion
+- Working to implement likes
 - Further styling on for image uploader when logged out